-ECONOMIC HEALTH; ENVIRONMENTAL HEALTH
+ECONOMIC HEALTH, ENVIRONMENTAL HEALTH

-As a municipally-owned electric utility, the City is committed to providing affordable, reliable, and clean energy services to residents and businesses, as described in the Our Climate Future plan.
+Through its municipally owned electric utility, the City is committed to providing affordable, reliable and clean energy services to residents and businesses, as described in the Our Climate Future plan.
 Energy issues extend beyond electricity to also encompass the community's use of natural gas and petroleum.

-- Supports efforts that promote energy affordability in general for residents, businesses and institutions and specifically for households with high energy bill burdens. - 2.
-Supports efforts which promote safety in the generation, transmission and distribution of energy. - Supports efforts and incentives which promote energy efficiency, conservation, distributed energy resources, electrification and grid flexibility.

-- Supports opportunities for local economic activities related to energy efficiency, clean energy production, and utility operations. - Supports initiatives to reduce or eliminate natural gas and petroleum use via beneficial electrification for thermal and transportation needs. - 6.
-Supports initiatives which reduce barriers to coordinated integrated planning for energy supply and demands. - Supports state and federal funding for resilience efforts to mitigate potential energy and climate related disruptions. - Supports federal and state incentives for renewable energy production, including wind power, and provide for "State Implementation Plan" credits for renewable energy (excluding residential wood burning and corn-based ethanol) and energy efficiency. - 9.
+- 1. Supports efforts that promote energy affordability in general for residents, businesses and institutions and specifically for households with high energy bill burdens. - 2.
+Supports efforts that promote safety in the generation, transmission and distribution of energy. - 3.
+Supports efforts and incentives that promote energy efficiency, conservation, distributed energy resources, electrification and grid flexibility. - 4.
+Supports opportunities for local economic activities related to energy efficiency, clean energy production and utility operations. - 5.
+Supports initiatives to reduce or eliminate natural gas and petroleum use via beneficial electrification for thermal and transportation needs. - 6.
+Supports initiatives that reduce barriers to coordinated integrated planning for energy supply and demands. - 7.
+Supports state and federal funding for resilience efforts to mitigate potential energy- and climate-related disruptions. - 8.
+Supports federal and state incentives for renewable energy production, including wind power, and "State Implementation Plan" credits for renewable energy (excluding residential wood burning and corn-based ethanol) and energy efficiency. - 9.
 Opposes attempts to prevent or inhibit provision of municipal electric service in newly annexed areas. - 10.
-Supports smart grid technology adoption and grid modernization. - Supports minimizing the environmental impacts of energy production, reducing fossil-fuel generated electricity and eliminating the use of coal. - 12.
-Supports efforts which promote the development of regional electricity markets.
+Supports smart grid technology adoption and grid modernization. - 11.
+Supports minimizing the environmental impacts of energy production, reducing fossil fuel generated electricity and eliminating the use of coal. - 12.
+Supports efforts that promote the development of regional electricity markets.